Vince Clarke: Collaborations and other works

-In July 1984, Clarke teamed up with Stephen Luscombe of Blancmange, Pandit Dinesh, and Asha Bhosle.
+In July 1984, Clarke teamed with Stephen Luscombe of Blancmange, Pandit Dinesh, and Asha Bhosle.
 The group, West India Company, released a four-track, self-titled EP.

 Clarke worked with synth-pop producer Martyn Ware (of Heaven 17 and The Human League) in 1999 as The Clarke & Ware Experiment and released the album Pretentious.
 The duo collaborated again in 2001 for the album Spectrum Pursuit Vehicle, which was created with "3D music technology" specifically designed for listening in headphones.
 That same year also saw the release of the Clarke-produced album Erasure's Vince Clarke, which featured The Peter Pan Effect, an album that he and Eric Radcliffe produced for his long-time friend Robert Marlow.
-Clarke wrote "Let's Get Together" for the pop girl group Girl Authority for their second and final studio album, Road Trip (2007).
+Clarke wrote "Let's Get Together" for the pop girl group Girl Authority for their second and final studio album Road Trip (2007).
 The song was originally meant to be for Depeche Mode but was never recorded by them.
 Clarke also co-wrote "What Do I Want from You?" with Freeform Five, for their debut studio album Strangest Things (2005).

-Also in 2001, Clarke founded Illustrious Co.
+Clarke participated in a 2000 project called Family Fantastic.
+They produced the album Nice!.
+In 2008 Family Fantastic released a second album, entitled Wonderful.
+In 2001, Clarke founded Illustrious Co.
 Ltd. with Martyn Ware, to create new forms of spatialised sound composition using their unique 3D AudioScape system, collaborating with fine artists, educational establishments, the performing arts, live events, corporate clients, and educational settings round the world.

-In 2004, Clarke provided additional music for an episode of Johnny Bravo entitled "The Time of My Life".
+In 2004, Clarke provided additional music for an episode of Johnny Bravo titled "The Time of My Life".
 This was a collaboration with Richard Butler of the Psychedelic Furs.